Timeline of association football: 1900s

 The first international match between South American national teams is played between Uruguay 0–6 Argentina, and the first international match between non-British European national teams: Austria 5–0 Hungary.
 26 people die and over 500 are injured when a section of the terracing collapses after a Scotland-England British Home Championship match at Ibrox Park.
 Five Spanish clubs compete for the 1902 Copa de la Coronación, which was unofficially the first Copa del Rey.
 The first Brazilian football league, Campeonato Paulista, is won by São Paulo Athletic Club.
 The first North American football association (geographically South American but affiliated to CONCACAF) is formed: the Guyana Football Federation.
 The penalty area is defined.
 Real Madrid, Olimpia Asunción and Fluminense Football Club are founded.
 Heart of Midlothian F.C. won the Football World Championship against Tottenham Hotspur F.C., 3–1 in Edinburgh.
+Norwich City F.C. was founded.